ccdarabundit/OrganWerks/README.md

 ## TO-DOs

 1. More pipes!
 Currently have a Principal 4', 8', 16'.
 Could do 2 2/3', 2', or 5 1/3' easily.
 Standard Flue Pipe (Should be a tweaking of waveguide one-pole):
 * Flutes
 * Strings
-* Vox Celeste (dual flutes detuned by 2 Hz for T = 2 beat/s vibrato)
+* Celeste (dual flutes detuned by 2 Hz for T = 2 beat/s vibrato)

 Reed Pipes (Requires new excitation source based on reed and conical horn geometry):
 * Trumpets

 2. Better excitation.
 Need better model of chiff using turbulence noise.